 Emotional and social milestones your child may hit this coming year :

 - Understands and obeys rules, but may still be demanding and uncooperative at times

 - Can express negative emotions verbally instead of physically

 - If you witness a conflict like the one above, resist the urge to intervene.
 Let your child learn to work it out alone.
 Only step in if necessary.

-- Encourage your child to express what he is feeling; whether its positive or negative.
-Allow his to work through his emotions.
+- Encourage your child to express what he is feeling; whether it’s positive or negative.
+Allow him to work through his emotions.